undergrad-partner-school

 Campus Life

 Not everything at State University of New York College of Technology at Alfred is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about campus life at State University of New York College of Technology at Alfred.
+Find out some details about social life at State University of New York College of Technology at Alfred.

 Student Organizations

 There is a drama club you can join if acting is something that interests you.
-For students looking to explore media and communication, State University of New York College of Technology at Alfred publishes its own newspaper and has its own radio station.
+For individuals with an interest in media and communication, State University of New York College of Technology at Alfred publishes its own newspaper.

 Student Services

-State University of New York College of Technology at Alfred provides a number of services vital for a comfortable and safe life on campus.
+State University of New York College of Technology at Alfred offers a number of services needed for a comfortable and safe life on campus.

 There is a medical clinic with personal/psychological counseling.
 In addition, other services like Veteran's Affairs are available to the students of State University of New York College of Technology at Alfred.

-All in all, campus life at State University of New York College of Technology at Alfred is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at State University of New York College of Technology at Alfred is rich and vibrant and provides everything most students need.

 Career Services